Sam Newman: Controversies

 In 2019, Newman tweeted, "Criticizing someone from another race - doesn’t make you a racist.
-The groveling doco by Sharkshit[sic] Productions ‘The Final Quarter’, should be ‘The Last Straw’.
+The groveling doco by Sharkshit[sic] Productions [(Shark Island Productions)] ‘The Final Quarter’, should be ‘The Last Straw’.
 Adam Goodes initially was booed for taunting Carlton fans.
 Racist?
 So be it. #racism #fakenews" In 2023, Newman also commented regarding the historical booing of Adam Goodes from a decade prior, saying: "Adam Goodes was booed because he pretended to throw a spear at the Carlton cheer squad after the Swans were beating them by 10 goals at half-time and wondered why people, people get booed on the football field, not because of their skin colour, but because of things they do."